Unplug from all things digital and reconnect with yourself, friends, nature and the present moment on a digital detox in West Sussex.

 Family-friendly Wild Boar Wood Campsite is an entirely off-grid camping experience.
 The pre-erected bell tents are spread throughout semi-ancient woodland that’s carpeted with bluebells in spring.
 Instead of scrolling, spend time building dens, making campfires and stargazing.
 The dawn chorus is a much more pleasant wake-up call than your smartphone’s blaring beep-beep.

-Surround yourself with viticulture in one of Ashling Park Estate’s new luxury lodges (due to open in 2020).
+Surround yourself with viticulture in one of Ashling Park Estate’s new luxury lodges.
 Designed by Amazing Spaces presenter, William Hardie, the lodges make the most of the countryside views – and the sunny climate that’s so good for Ashling’s grapevines is bound to help reduce your screen time too.

 Hire a boat from Riverside Tea Rooms, on the banks of the River Arun in Amberley, and you’ll feel like you’ve stepped back to a time before ‘digital’ was even a thing.